dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 ## Analysis (optional)

-That you are expected to pay what you owe is now clear, what's less clear is just how far away you get from paying (or not) what you owe at any given time.
+That you are expected to pay what you owe is now clear, what's less clear is just how your actual payments drift from what you owe over time.

 A few questions may come to mind:
 - [How can I measure what I actually paid vs what I owe?](#how-can-i-get-a-sense-of-my-payouts-over-time-vs-what-i-should-have-spent)